 ARTICLE 10.
-To see is the Town will vote to appropriate the sum of \$1,550,000 to pay costs of design, permitting, and regulatory approval, provide plans and specifications, conduct competitive construction bidding, and undertake other services as necessary, including any incidental and related costs, for a new Department of Public Works building and associated structures on Town-owned land off Spofford Road; said amount to be expended under the direction of the Permanent Building Committee; and authorize the Treasurer with the approval of the Select Board to borrow said amount under and pursuant to Massachusetts General Laws Chapter 44, Section 7, or pursuant to any other enabling authority, and to issue bonds or notes of the Town therefor; and to authorize the Chief Procurement Officer under the direction of the Permanent Building Committee to enter into any and all agreements and execute any and all instruments as may be necessary on behalf of the Town to effectuate the execution of said Project; provided further that the amount of borrowing authorized pursuant to this vote shall be reduced by any grant amount received prior to the issuance of any bonds or notes under the authority of this vote; or take any other action thereon.
+To see if the Town will vote to raise and appropriate, transfer from available funds, or borrow the sum of \$1,550,000 to pay costs of consulting and engineering services to design, seek regulatory permitting approval, provide plans and specifications, conduct competitive construction bidding, and undertake other services as necessary, for the construction of a new Department of Public Works building and associated structures on Town-owned land off Spofford Road, including the payment of all costs incidental and related thereto; said amount to be expended under the direction of the Permanent Building Committee; and authorize the Treasurer with the approval of the Select Board to borrow said amount or any portion thereof under and pursuant to Massachusetts General Laws Chapter 44, Section 7, or pursuant to any other enabling authority, and to issue bonds or notes of the Town therefor; and to authorize the Chief Procurement Officer under the direction of the Permanent Building Committee to enter into any and all agreements and execute any and all instruments as may be necessary on behalf of the Town to effectuate the execution of said Project; that the Select Board is authorized to apply for and accept grants or gifts available for this project, provided that the amount of borrowing authorized pursuant to this vote shall be reduced by any grant or gift amount paid to the Town prior to the issuance of any bonds or notes under the authority of this vote; or take any other action thereon.